Sometimes I ask the question quietly,

 help me take the next small step instead of standing still.

-Teach me to trust You one moment at a time.
+Teach me to trust You one moment at a time,

-To walk with You instead of waiting until I feel completely sure.
+to walk with You instead of waiting until I feel completely sure.

 Meet me in the baby steps,

-and lead me where You are going.
+and lead me where You’re going.

 Amen.